9lon/nylon-pages/README.md

 # \<nylon-pages\>

 `nylon-pages` is an router element for polymer.
+Use page.js dependency

 Here is a basic example.
 ```html